 So…who does the dishes?

 If it isn’t obvious by now, our answer is: you’re asking the wrong question.
 This should be every pastor’s answer too.
-Stop asking questions that presuppose an emaciated, unbiblical household, and start asking how to building a healthy, God-glorifying one.
+Stop asking questions that presuppose an emaciated, unbiblical household, and start asking how to build a healthy, God-glorifying one.
 What is the use of complaining about the dishes, or demanding that men step up to do their fair share, when the house itself is broken down and crumbling?
 Stop trying to ameliorate the feminists’ point by making out like it’s not so bad provided the man just does more.
 Instead, concede that there is a real problem, and recognize that trying to fix it by properly dividing the housework is like trying to keep Titanic afloat by speeding up and correcting course after being slowed down by that iceberg.

 If you are a pastor, we implore you to stop pouring concrete into the unbiblical sentimental household model by teaching men to step up.
 No man should be above doing housework, but demanding he do it is just preserving a century of heteropraxy.
 You should rather be preaching the glorious doctrine of the natural household itself; the existential beth in which men, women, and children all find shalom: satisfaction and meaning, life and purpose, inclusion and ownership, as they work together for the glory of God.
 That is the only thing that can resolve the feelings of alienation that drive the contention around housework in the first place.